 All web designers must possess great communication skills to work with clients, web developers, and others involved in the project.
 In addition, they must be able to interpret their client’s needs and implement them into the website design.

 Common tools web designers use include Adobe XD, Adobe Dreamweaver, Adobe Illustrator, Bootstrap, Canva, InVision, Sketch, and Webflow.

 How much does a web designer cost?

-According to Payscale, web designers in Canada earn a salary of CA$36,000 – $65,000 a year, based on experience and skillsets.
+According to Payscale, web designers in Canada earn CA$36,000 – $65,000 a year, based on experience and skillsets.
 Upwork and similar marketplaces have the talent to hire freelance web designers at an average of $15 – $30 per hour.